antoniou79/scummvm-android/README.md

 make -j$(nproc)
 ```

-- The output APK will be created as scummvm-Debug.apk in the current folder.
+- The output APK will be created as ScummVM-debug.apk in the current folder.
 Make sure to move or copy it elsewhere before running make clean and starting to build for another architecture.

 Todo:
 - Test adding support for more third party libraries